wewe15/storefront-app-api/README.md

 docker-compose up -d

+Now, check if Postgres has the database books & books_test, if not create it:

+docker exec -it <postgres_container_id> bash

+psql -U postgres

+\l

+create database books;
+create database books_test;

 Next, you need to run the database migrations:

 db-migrate up

+Now, database run on port 5432.

 ## Running the application

 Use the following command to run the application in using node:

 npm run start

 The application will run on http://localhost:3000/.

 Note: i let POST "/users" WITHOUT token required to create new user to help you to authenticate.